Odisseuss/homebridge-bme680/README.md

 * [homebridge-dht](https://www.npmjs.com/package/homebridge-dht)

 ## Future plans
 - Add support for pressure sensor (this is already somewhat supported, but you can't see it in the Home app).
-Will try to get the Home+ 5 app which supposedly supports both VOC and Pressure sensor displays
+Will try to get the Home+ 5 app which supposedly Pressure sensor displays
-- Add support for VOC sensor

 ## License